-The US has had a long conflict with the present Cuban government, and has actively supported the Cuban internal and external opposition.
-Hence, the US has become part of the argument and cannot function as an Arbiter.
-Hence, a US intervention in the process, no matter how well-intentioned, would provide unnecessary excuses to those individuals and organizations actually unwilling to pursue such track, thereby diminishing the real possibilities of a Transition to take place at all
+The U.S. has had a long conflict with the present Cuban government and has actively supported the Cuban internal and external opposition.
+Hence, the U.S. has become part of the argument and cannot function as an Arbiter.
+A U.S. intervention in the transition process, no matter how well-intentioned, would provide unnecessary excuses to those individuals and organizations actually unwilling to pursue such track, thereby diminishing the real possibilities of a transition to take place at all

-The Arbiter, in the Cuban case, should be a nation or group of nations that have not had active participation in the past fifty years of Cuban controversy.
-For example, countries from the European Union (e.g. Spain, France, Portugal) or from Latin America (Mexico, Costa Rica, Chile, Brazil), or better yet, from both regions, could provide such Arbiter function.
-For the three remaining sides, Cuban government, Cuban opposition and the US (the fourth, former Soviet Union, is no more), would eventually trust them and accept their decisions in the long and difficult Transition process.
+The Arbiter, in the Cuban case, should be a nation or group of nations that have not had controversial participation in the past fifty years of US-Cuban controversy.
+For example, countries from the European Union (e.g., Spain, France, Portugal) or from Latin America (Mexico, Costa Rica, Chile, Brazil), or better yet, from both regions, could provide such Arbiter function.
+For the three remaining sides, Cuban government, Cuban opposition and the U.S. (the fourth, former Soviet Union, is no more), would eventually trust them and accept their decisions in the long and difficult transition process.